 Tanya Battiston, DVM — Chief of Staff

 Dr. Battiston attended Kansas State University, College of Veterinary Medicine, graduating with a Doctor of Veterinary Medicine in 1998.
 She was consistently recognized on the Dean's Honor list, and was elected into the Society of Phi Zeta, the Veterinary Medical Honor Society.
-She worked in Dr. Michael Dryden’s parasitology research laboratory at Kansas State, supervising field studies involving efficacy of flea preventatives, including Frontline and Program.
+She worked in Dr. Michael Dryden's parasitology research laboratory while a veterinary student at Kansas State, supervising field studies involving efficacy of flea preventatives, including Frontline and Program.
 She received extended and specialized externship training in ophthalmology with Dr. Ken Abrams in 1997.
-Dr. Battiston received her Doctor of Veterinary Medicine in 1998.
+Ophthalmology continues to be a special interest for her.

 Michelle Malament, DVM